 Patience isn’t one of my finest traits.
 My impatience has been a lifelong trait.
-After trick-or-treating as a kid, my sister would organize her candy and ration it out until to Christmas.
+After trick-or-treating as a kid, my sister would organize her candy and ration it out until Christmas.
 I, on the other hand, was out of candy within a week.
 It wasn’t about stuffing my face with sugar, it was about a finely-honed, self-sabotaging practice of impatience.

 Patience is a weakness for me.
 I like to pretend I am practicing Zen by focusing on the “now,” but I know I’m telling myself a tall tale and twisting the sacred point about living in the present moment.

 My husband balances me out.
 He is an incredibly patient man.
 He slows me down when I need it, and I hurry him up when he’s contemplated for too long.
 It’s been a rewarding dance of quick, quick, slow over the last 12 years and these days, we’re working to figure out how to stay in rhythm with our ever-moving goal.
 A goal that determines how quickly or slowly we should dance towards it.

 It seems that patience is the primary lesson in this phase of our adventure.
 Waiting for the adventure to actually begin.
 We have been in escrow with our house since early August.
 The buyer requested extensions on inspections, then the work itself exceeded time (and money) estimations, the appraiser was delayed in assessing the property and then missed a paperwork filing deadline.
 Each week for the last few weeks, we’ve expected the close date to be that Friday, only learning the day before that there was a new glitch, pushing the close date to the following Friday.